AusClimateService/npcp/reports/phase1/phase1_report.md

   For the NPCP intercomparsion, adjustment factors were calculated for each month.
 - _Quantiles_:
   The software allows the user to specify the number of quantiles for which to calculate an adjustment factor.
-  We've found that it's best to have approximately 10-15 data values between each quantile.
+  We aim to have approximately 10-15 data values between each quantile.
   For the NPCP bias correction tasks (that train on 30 or 40 years of daily data), that means 100 quantiles for each month.
 - _Adjustment factor smoothing_: